logicmagix/NPalette/README.md

   - Outputs RGB and HEX values in a clean, tabular format
   - Uses logicmagix shared prompt handler for consistent UX
   - Works as a standalone CLI script *or* editable live in IPython/XTide86

+## Installation
+Simple clone the repo or extract the zip and run ./installer.sh to use NPalette standalone or within [`XTide86`](https://github.com/logicmagix/XTide86)

 ## Screenshots